chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 <img src="1.png?raw=true"/>

-AWS and a Gephi instance are used to compute a network graph of million songs.
+AWS is employed to launch a Gephi instance for computing a network graph of million songs.
 ```javascript
 if (isAwesome){
   return true